JMcHale/JMcHale/README.md

 - 👋 Hi, I’m @JMcHale
 - 👀 II love making things, learning, and continuously improving everything I do
-- 🌱 At the moment am horribly interested in digital twins and using them to improve the way we look at optimising physical processes
+- 🌱 At the moment I am interested in digital twins and using them to improve the way we look at optimising physical processes

 Currently...
 - Doing a PhD at the University of Leeds